TrademarkTrademark

 • Your organization is invested in Terraform Cloud/Enterprise

-• You need seamless integration with TFC/TFE workflows
+• You need native integration with TFC/TFE workflows

 • You want enforcement levels (advisory, soft-mandatory, hard-mandatory)